pwright/autodidact/README.md

 * prompt ($) is used for all commands
 * each command is a single line

-# What it does to asciidoc
+# What it does to AsciDoc files with `act.adoc` file suffix

+* outputs files with 'didact.adoc' (avoiding double adoc)
+* creates refresh link

-AsciiDoc support includes sql acting on csv files.
+* supports sql acting on csv files.

 ```bash
 $ autodidact -sql test/asciidoc.act.adoc